SmokinCaterpillar/pypet/doc/source/tutorial.rst

 * `git_repository`

     If your code base is under git_ version control (it's not?
-Stop reading and get git_ NOW!), you can specify the path to your root git folder here.
+Stop reading and get git_ NOW! ;-), you can specify the path to your root git folder here.
 If you do this, *pypet* will a) trigger a new commit if it detects changes in the working copy of your code and b) write the corresponding commit code into